erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 3. Authorize the public key (Cloud9 also maintains a key there, so don't clobber the file):

         echo "`cat id_rsa.pub`" >> ~/.ssh/authorized_keys
 4. Download both keys (id_rsa and id_rsa.pub) by control-clicking on the files in Cloud9's file tree and selecting "download"
-5. Grab public DNS hostname from the EC2 console, eg ec2-51-88-231-95.us-west-2.compute.amazonaws.com (Note this changes every time the instance stops, eg via Cloud9 hibernation.)
+5. Grab public DNS hostname from the EC2 console, eg ec2-51-88-231-95.us-west-2.compute.amazonaws.com (Note this changes every time the instance stops.)
 6. In Secure Shell, specify the Cloud9 user ("ec2-user") and hostname copied above, and import [both the public and private key](https://chromium.googlesource.com/apps/libapps/+/master/nassh/doc/FAQ.md#Can-I-connect-using-a-public-key-pair-or-certificate).
 (The identity field should change from "default" to "id_rsa".)

 It took me awhile to figure out how [paste text into Secure Shell](https://chromium.googlesource.com/apps/libapps/+/master/nassh/doc/FAQ.md#How-do-I-paste-text-to-the-terminal "Secure Shell paste docs"): two-finger tap.